pgadmin-org/pgadmin4/docs/en_US/code_overview.rst

 provides options for self-service password reset and password changes etc.

-Whether in desktop or server mode, each user's settings are stored in a SQLite database which is also used to store the user accounts.
+Whether in desktop or server mode, each user's settings are stored in a SQLite OR external database which is also used to store the user accounts.
 This is initially created using the **setup.py** script which will create the database file and schema within it, and add the first user account (with administrative privileges) and a default server group for them.
 A **settings** table is also